MicrosoftDocs/sql-docs/azure-sql/managed-instance/in-memory-oltp-configure.md

 - Number of concurrent connections.
 - Read/write ratio.

 To tailor and run the test workload, consider using the handy ostress.exe tool.
-For more information, see [In-memory sample in Azure SQL Database](in-memory-sample.md?view=azuresql-mi&preserve-view=true).
+For more information, see [In-memory sample in Azure SQL Managed Instance](in-memory-sample.md?view=azuresql-mi&preserve-view=true).

 To minimize network latency, run your test in the same Azure geographic region where the database exists.

-## Step 7: Post-implementation monitoring
+## Step 6: Post-implementation monitoring

 Consider monitoring the performance effects of your in-memory implementations in production: